ahsia3/Blackjack/README.md

-# Simple Blackjack Java Game
+# Simple Blackjack Java Game >created for fun
 Blackjack is a simple card game that involves getting dealt 2 cards from the dealer to you and the dealer itself.
 You win blackjack when the first 2 cards dealt to you add up to 21.
 Simple Blackjack is played in console.

 ## Terms